Why Do Companies Use Invoice Factoring?

 As a company grows and experiences an increased need for cash, they will likely seek out various forms of financing.
 Below are some of the most common reasons that we see business owners consider factoring services over other forms of funding:

-They Have Slow Paying Customers / Long Payment Terms
+They Have Slow Paying Customers on Long Payment Terms

 Long payment terms are a common issue in the B2B industry.
 Net30 and Net60 invoice payment terms are standard, but business owners often find themselves needing cash before receiving payment from their customers.
 Additionally, customers may wait until the last day to pay their outstanding invoices, leaving businesses low on working capital and unable to meet various payment obligations.